rkalani15/411projectproposal/README.md

 Project Schedule

 For checkpoint 1, I want some sort of UI up and running.
 The first UI for this project is going to be a login screen.
-I will use Spring Security to complete this.
+I will use Spring MCV and hibernate to complete this.
 For the second checkpoint, I want the basic layout of the main menu page set up so users can navigate throughout the entire application.
 For the third check point, I want the database configured.
 By now users will be able to view other items and upload items themselves.
 For the final submission, I am going to make sure the whole project is efficient; I will then style it to make the interface look cleaner.